ReliSA/STePSEnHECs-PaCt/catalogue/Learning_landscape.md

 ### Details

 A Learning landscape comprises various group work areas, such as a [Learning alcove](Learning_alcove.md), a [Learning isle](Learning_isle.md), a [Learning corner](Learning_corner.md) or a [Learning box](Learning_box.md).
-By equipping it with Flexible furniture [[KOH'23]](../References.md), students can design their own ideal learning space, whereby the entire room should already allow flexible use of the space for different scenarios, e.g. self-organized learning, project work (such as design sprints or [[Hackathons]](Hackathon.md)), exhibitions or events.
+By equipping it with [Flexible furniture](Flexible_Furniture.md), students can design their own ideal learning space, whereby the entire room should already allow flexible use of the space for different scenarios, e.g. self-organized learning, project work (such as design sprints or [Hackathons](Hackathon.md), exhibitions or events.

 The division of the Learning landscape into different areas can be done implicitly through furniture, equipment or color design.
 The different group work areas can be characterized by different furniture fabrics, table shapes or media, for example.
-An explicit division into different areas ("zoning") can be implemented using transparent glass walls, room dividers, counters or movable partitions or Flexible curtain systems [[KOH'23]](../References.md).
+An explicit division into different areas ("zoning") can be implemented using transparent glass walls, room dividers, counters or movable partitions or [Flexible curtain systems](Flexible_Curtain_Systems.md).

 Various media should be available for presenting and developing content, e.g. fixed displays and whiteboards installed on walls, in [Learning alcoves](Learning_alcove.md), or [Learning boxes](Learning_box.md), or (interactive) displays and whiteboards on wheels.
 The respective areas should be equipped step by step so that the individual areas fit together.
 In addition, as many stakeholders as possible should be involved in the design and equipment in a participatory manner.